 WHERE I ATE…

-+ Abu Hassan: For the love of chickpeas, you canNOT go to Israel without tasting authentic, creamy AF hummus.
++ Abu Hassan: For the love of chickpeas, you canNOT no itinerary of Israel is complete without tasting authentic, creamy AF hummus.
 Apparently it’s considered a breakfast dish so many establishments close in the early afternoon so hit up Abu Hassan – widely considered to serve up the best hummus (but it depends on who you ask) – before 3pm.
 Served with fluffy pita and chunks of onion to dip in the luscious bowl of hummus, adding a welcome, acidic zip to the dish.

 + Doctor Shakshuka: Another morning staple, I could eat this Mediterranean dish of eggs poached in a skillet of spicy tomato, onion and peppers at any hour of the day.
 A couple steps from the Clock Tower – where the free walking tour of Jaffa meets every day at 11am and 2pm – enjoy the various mezze that comes with the meal at Doctor Shakshuka before dipping warm pita into the perfectly cooked yolk.